aboutDavid/blog/posts/2020-10-6-Why-hacktoberfest-is-bad-for-everyone-not-just-devolopers.md

 title: Why hacktoberfest is bad for everyone, not just devolopers.
 date: 2020-10-06T04:00:00.000Z
-description: Hacktoberfest is supposed to get new developers to make pull requests, but that might not help anyone
+description: Hacktoberfest is supposed to get new developers to make pull requests, but that isn't helping anyone.
 featuredpost: true
 tags:
   - hacktoberfest